 It's in the bag: Christmas shopping on the Llŷn Peninsula

-Anyone who knows me knows that I LOVE to shop, however with Christmas just around the corner, making the trip to a city centre armed with a list, two bored young children and a husband who doesn’t share my enthusiasm for the sport, does not make for a great family day out!
-So this year I decided to “go local” and I can smugly say that I have almost completed my present buying for the season without leaving the region.
-I spent a few glorious hours on my own, with my list, in the towns along the south coast of the Llyn and ended up enjoying a hot chocolate at the base of Harlech Castle.
+Anyone who knows me knows that I LOVE to shop.
+However with Christmas just around the corner, making the trip to a city centre armed with a list, two bored young children and a husband who doesn’t share my enthusiasm for the sport, does not make for a great family day out!
+So this year I decided to “go local” and I can smugly say that I have almost completed my Christmas shopping without leaving the region.
+I spent a few glorious hours on my own, with my list, in the towns along the south coast of the Llŷn Peninsula and ended up enjoying a hot chocolate at the base of Harlech castle.
 Here are a few of my favourite shops in the region that you need to visit in the coming weeks.